How to Implement DMARC/DKIM/SPF to Stop Email Spoofing/Phishing: The Definitive Guide

 How to stop email spoofing/phishing?

 While the reality of rampant email spoofing attacks might seem scary to some, the good news is: you can prevent or block email spoofing/phishing by implementing email authentication with modern email security measures, namely SPF, DKIM, and DMARC.
-These are 3 protocols that serve as the holy trinity of email authentication, and when deployed correctly, they can put a stop to email spoofing attacks.
+These are 3 protocols that serve as the holy trinity of email authentication, and when deployed correctly, they can put a complete stop to email spoofing attacks.

 On the highest level, an SPF/DKIM/DMARC implementation works by publishing DNS records for the domain to be secured, and together with email service providers (ESP) like Gmail, it prevents unauthorized attackers from delivering spoofing emails using your domain.

-In this article, I am going to explain to you what SPF, DKIM, and DMARC are, how each of them works on its own, and together, how they can protect your business email from spoofing attacks.
+In this DMARC guide, I am going to explain to you what SPF, DKIM, and DMARC are, how each of them works on its own, and together, how they can protect your business email from spoofing attacks.

 Take-away: you can set up SPF/DKIM/DMARC to prevent malicious attackers from using your domain to send fraudulent emails.

 Do I need DMARC, DKIM, and SPF, seriously?!

 But email spoofing and phishing are a bit far-fetched to me...

 Well, even if your organization is lucky enough to stay off the spoofing/phishing radar for a while, implementing DMARC, DKIM, and SPF still offers these instant benefits: